Sensory Advisory Guide for

 General Sensory Notes:

-• The stage can be very bright, and sometimes it is possible that shiny stage elements will reflect light into the audience.
-This show has a number of shiny costumes that reflect the light.
+The stage can be very bright, and sometimes it is possible that shiny stage elements will reflect light into the audience.

-• The show will include some sound effects such as a school bell and a train.
+The show will include some sound effects such as a car horn and screeching tires.

-• When the audience is enjoying the show, there will likely be loud applause.
-Typically, this will take place after songs and scenes, but it may also happen sporadically throughout the show.
+When the audience is enjoying the show, there will likely be loud applause.
+Typically, this will take place after a scene, but it may also happen sporadically throughout the show.

 If you are particularly sensitive to lights and/or sounds, we recommend bringing headphones and/or sunglasses.